-What is a video wall system?
+What is a Video Wall System?

-- The controller allows all of the individual displays in your video wall to work together as a single canvas.
+- The processor allows all of the individual displays in your video wall to work together as a single canvas.
 This means that content can be placed on a single display, stretched across multiple displays, or dragged across the display surface.

 - Some video wall software offers special presentation-building functionality.
 This may include the option to build and save a sequence of pre-arranged content layouts, which can then be presented manually or automatically on the displays.
 Select platforms also offer custom labels, graphical transitions, and other tools for enhancing presentations.

 - Learn more about CineMassive’s powerful but easy-to-use CineNet™ video wall software.